commsor/commchat/_posts/2020-07-02-ama-with-erica-moss.markdown

 >Potential candidates can apply for the program on our landing page: community.atlassian.com/leaders.
 The apps are routed through Salesforce and assigned to the proper Community Manager based on geo and interest area.
 Online candidates are then evaluated by our Community Support team based on a rubric that looks at tone/empathy and technical accuracy.
 Events candidates are sent a few additional follow-up questions about their goals and then invited to join an onboarding call to learn about processes and resources.
 Once invited, online Leaders are expected to maintain 50 points per quarter (points are earned by posting, getting accepted answers and writing articles), and events Leaders are required to host at least four events per year.

->we recently created this thread so folks know what that journey might look like: https://community.atlassian.com/t5/Feedback-Forum-articles/Welcome-to-your-Atlassian-Community-journey/ba-p/1210504
+>we recently created [this thread](https://community.atlassian.com/t5/Feedback-Forum-articles/Welcome-to-your-Atlassian-Community-journey/ba-p/1210504) so folks know what that journey might look like.

 >re: retiring folks, it does happen, but we give them a lot of runway to re-engage if they go a bit dormant (life happens!) but if it's clear that they're no longer a good fit, we retire them and send an exit survey to get at what wasn't working for them.